This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 Of course, you can also just make them for your family, just because.
 They taste that good and don’t require you to go out of your way very much.
 In fact, you can eat them all yourself if you’d like.
 I won’t tell. 😉

-Salted Almond Butter No-Bake Cookies: Ingredients & Equipment
+Salted Almond Butter No-Bake Cookies: Ingredients & Substitutions

-To make these Salted Almond Butter Cookies, you’ll need …
+To make these Salted Almond Butter Cookies, you will need …

 Ingredients